 - Endorsement of political candidates, parties and organizations, or specific businesses will not be made by those who contribute to the newspaper’s editorial content.
 We won’t make political endorsements on our opinion pages, though we may publish or cover endorsements made by others.
 For example, we may publish letters to the editor explaining why a member of the community supports a specific candidate or effort.
 Contributors will disclose potential conflicts of interest.

 - Fabrication is the invention of facts, circumstances, quotations, and even people.
-This is unacceptable.
+This is unacceptable in every case.
 Reporters, photographers, and other contributors must represent their work ethically.

 - Follows and likes on social media are not endorsements.
 They are often made for the purpose of following discourses on the pages in question, which is a function of newsgathering.

 - Gifts and favors will not be accepted by those representing our newspaper, including freelancers or contracted advertising salespeople.
 We will handle offers with grace but firmness.
 Common sense must apply, especially in cases that may give offense when we are guests, but it is clearly inappropriate to accept an offer of discounted services or goods from a source that will call our objectivity into question.

 - Online sources will be treated with scrutiny.
 Attribution will be clear for the reader.
 Links to online sources will be made with care and common sense.
 A link is not an endorsement.

 - Opinions will be shared with care.
 A hallmark of a newspaper in a democratic society such as ours is the ability to share ideas whether or not they are popular.
 We will avoid political endorsements made in the name of either The Princess Anne Independent News and its regular editorial contributors or Pungo Publishing Co., LLC.
 We welcome columns from members of our government, community leaders, and citizens.
 We offer candidates equal opportunities to comment on our opinion pages.
 We will not publish personal attacks.
 We do not pay for opinion columns unless they are commissioned.